Step 1 of 2

 Post University is required to seek approval to offer distance education (online) programs in most states in the country.
+In addition to SARA, some states require additional information.
+The states that require this are listed below.
 Please select your state's contact information from the State By State Directory to get more information on your state’s regulatory requirements.

 Post University is approved to operate in the United States, either through licensure, registration, or exemption.

 California: The California Bureau for Private Postsecondary Education regulates through licensure all private colleges and universities that are not formally accredited by an agency recognized by the U.S. Department of Education.
 Post University is accredited by New England Association for Schools and Colleges (NEASC); therefore the University is not required to be licensed by the Bureau.

 Florida: Post University is currently exempt from applying for state authorization.
 No regulatory authorization is required because under the Florida requirement we do not create a physical presence.
 This does not limit the University from enrolling students that live in Florida.

 Massachusetts: The University has registered as a foreign corporation in the Commonwealth of Massachusetts.
 No formal application for licensure has been submitted.

 Tuition Refund by State

 Certain states require specific policies regarding refunds of tuition and fees charged for students from these states taking online courses.
 Please select your state below to get more information.